eduardo-ferrreira/Energy-Services/README.md

-Three projects developed in the Energy Services course, where it was developed explorive data analyses and data preparation tools, machine learning methods to forecast energy consuption and interactive dashboards to present the results.
+Three projects developed in the Energy Services course, where there were developed explorive data analyses/data preparation tools, machine learning methods to forecast energy consuption and interactive dashboards to present the results.
 Some important libraries like pandas, sklearn and seaborn were used.

 Project #1 uses energy consuption data from Civil Building @ IST to develop an energy consuption forecast model using ML methods, with several techniques being used.